MissKay/js-course/week_two.md

 	var context = canvas.getContext(“2d”);
 }
 ```
-We want to actually show an actual object, so let’s fill in the object like a box
+We want to actually show an actual object, so let's fill in the object like a box
 ```
 function draw() {
 	var canvas = document.getElementById("canvas");